 HERITAGE HIGHLIGHTS: Remains of the 7th century Saxon church are incorporated into the chancel of the current church

-Jarrow is best known as the home of the prolific 8th century chronicler, the Venerable Bede.
-Bede was a monk at both Wearmouth and Jarrow from the age of seven until his death in 735 AD.
+Jarrow is best known as the home of the prolific 8th-century chronicler, the Venerable Bede.
+Bede was a monk at both Wearmouth and Jarrow from the age of seven until his death in AD 735.
 During that time he wrote some of the most influential works of his time, including the Ecclesiastical History of the English People, the first serious attempt to record the history of Britain.

-In the centuries following Bede's death the monastery declined, and might have disappeared altogether if it were not for Aldwin, prior of Winchecombe, Gloucestershire.
-Prior Aldwin was inspired by reading Bede's History, and undertook to visit the holy sites of Northumbria.
+In the centuries following Bede's death the monastery declined and might have disappeared altogether if it were not for Aldwin, prior of Winchcombe, Gloucestershire.
+Prior Aldwin was inspired by reading Bede's History and undertook to visit the holy sites of Northumbria.
 When he found Jarrow in decay, he applied to the Bishop of Durham for permission to refound the monastery.
 This was granted, and around 1070 Aldwin rebuilt the Saxon abbey on a Benedictine plan.

 The Saxon monastery was re-established in the 11th century, and it is the ruins of this Norman building that we can see today.
 Some features of the Saxon church were preserved, however, notably in the chancel of St Paul's church.
-Here you can see the dedication stone of the Saxon church, dated to 685 AD, making it the oldest surviving dedication stone in England.
+Here you can see the dedication stone of the Saxon church, dated to AD 685, making it the oldest surviving dedication stone in England.